microsoft/dotnet/releases/UWP/net-native2.2/README.md

 When using Visual Studio, these packages require Visual Studio 2019 or Visual Studio 2017 Version 15.9.

+### UWP 6.2.11 (November 19th, 2020)
+-	.NET Native fix for call to `string.Replace` does not terminate and goes into an infinite loop
+-	Fix is to consume updated Telemetry files which is shipped in UWP 6.2.11
+- Fix denial of service (DoS) by cap the maximum length passed to the StringBuilder(int capacity) ctor
+- Fix to avoid incorrectly leaking thread COM state to default thread pool by turning on AppContext switch by default.
+6.2.10 had shipped the original fix but with this release the switch is enabled by default
+- Fix for crashes seen in WireUpCoreRuntime on duplicate executables
+- Fix ILT0005 error when building InMobiSDk.
+This Fix addresses an access violation in complier when building InMobiSDK resulting in ILT0005 error
+- This build provides a workaround that resolves OOM issues for ARM64 compilation scenarios which has been validated by liquidtext.

 ### UWP 6.2.10 (March 18th, 2020)
 - Fix for RhpCallFilterFunclet stack misalignment on ARM causing runtime failures (https://github.com/dotnet/corert/pull/7744)